Neuropathy Affects More Than 24 Million Americans. Here’s What You Need to Know About It.

 - Home therapy (where we send equipment to your home)

 - Changes to diet and nutrition

 Together, these techniques typically result in at least a 50% improvement.
-Thus, our clients often see a significant reduction of symptoms and a drastic improvement in their coordination.
+Our clients often see a significant reduction of symptoms and a drastic improvement in their coordination.
 If you’ve already tried other medical therapies, then our system is likely a good fit for you.

 Are You Suffering from Peripheral Neuropathy?

-As we have seen, peripheral neuropathy is a severe disorder that affects many Americans every year.
+As we have seen, peripheral neuropathy is a serious disorder that affects many Americans every year.
 It has many causes and, if left untreated, can lead to some devastating results.
-Fortunately, treatments exist to counteract this disorder and bring people much-needed relief.
+Fortunately, treatments exist to counteract this disorder and bring people much needed relief.

 So, if you have been experiencing symptoms of PN, do not delay!
 We at Algonquin Chiropractic can diagnose and treat your neuropathy.
 We’re also happy to answer any lingering questions you may have about the disorder.